Birth Control Shot at a Glance

 First, you’ll need to get a prescription.
 Visit a Planned Parenthood health center, a clinic, or a private health care provider for a prescription.
 Your health care provider will discuss your medical history with you and give you any other medical exam that you may need.
 The health care provider will then give you an injection.
 You may have a temporary bruise.

 If you need an exam, it may cost about $35 to $250.
-Each injection costs between $35 and $75, and each visit after the initial exam may cost between $20 and $40.
+Each visit after the initial exam may cost between $55 and $150.

 If you are more than two weeks late for your injection, you may need a pregnancy test before getting your shot.
 Pregnancy tests cost about $20.